domaindrivendev/Swashbuckle.WebApi/README.md

 1. Add a new file to your Web API project.
 2. In Solution Explorer, right click the file and open its properties window.
 Change the "Build Action" to "Embedded Resource".

 This will embed the file in your assembly and register it with a "Logical Name".
 This can then be passed to the relevant configuration method.
 It's based on the Project's default namespace, file location and file extension.
 For example, given a default namespace of "YourWebApiProject" and a file located at "/SwaggerExtensions/index.html", then the resource will be assigned the name - "YourWebApiProject.SwaggerExtensions.index.html".
-If you use "Swagger" as the root folder name for your custom assets, this will collide with the default route templates and the page willnot be loaded correctly.
+If you use "Swagger" as the root folder name for your custom assets, this will collide with the default route templates and the page will not be loaded correctly.

 ## Transitioning to Swashbuckle 5.0 ##